Locations of visitors to this page [SafeSurf Rated All Ages]

 assigned to Pitney Bowes

-US patent 6,839,738 System and method for cleansing addresses for electronic messagesABSTRACT: A method for correcting an e-mail message that has been determined as being undeliverable via a remote e-mail correcting computer having a unique e-mail address including the steps of prescribing at least one domain name address in the remote e-mail computer by a subscriber and prescribing at least one format for formatting e-mail addresses intended to be sent to the at least one domain name address.
+ABSTRACT: A method for correcting an e-mail message that has been determined as being undeliverable via a remote e-mail correcting computer having a unique e-mail address including the steps of prescribing at least one domain name address in the remote e-mail computer by a subscriber and prescribing at least one format for formatting e-mail addresses intended to be sent to the at least one domain name address.
 A server then sends to the remote computer an e-mail message addressed to an intended e-mail address that was determined undeliverable.
 The remote computer receives this e-mail message from the senders computer that was addressed to an intended e-mail address.
 The intended e-mail address is parsed from the e-mail message in the remote computer to determine if the domain name address of the e-mail message has been prescribed with the remote computer.
 And, if yes, a message is sent to the senders computer indicating the prescribed at least one format for the parsed domain name address if the parsed domain name address has been prescribed with the remote computer.

-US Patent 6,839,738 full size PDF images:
+US Patent 6,839,738 complete patent PDF text and images

 FIELD OF THE INVENTION: The present invention relates to a system and method for forwarding electronic messages, and more particularly, relates to cleansing the addresses for e-mail messages that were previously returned to the sender as undeliverable.